-Smoking during pregnancy is linked to pregnancy and birth complications, including miscarriage, premature birth, birth defects, and problems with the placenta, which brings nutrients and oxygen to the fetus.
+Smoking during pregnancy is linked to pregnancy complications, including miscarriage, premature birth, birth defects, and problems with the placenta, which brings nutrients and oxygen to the fetus.
 Cigarette smoke during pregnancy is a risk factor for sudden infant death syndrome—the sudden, unexplained death of a baby younger than 1 year of age.
 Children born to mothers who smoked during pregnancy also are at risk for long-term health problems, such as childhood cancers and lung disorders.
 About 8.4 percent of women in the United States report smoking at some point during pregnancy, according to the Centers for Disease Control and Prevention.

 Changes in the immune system are linked to smoking-related conditions such as asthma.
 However, it’s not clear how smoking during pregnancy could affect a baby’s immune system.
 To investigate, NICHD researchers reviewed information from the Upstate KIDS Study, which originally evaluated the effects of parents’ infertility treatments on their children’s development.
 The study has data that researchers can use to answer other important questions.